hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ![List of data services in the HPE GreenLake's Service-Catalog](/img/data-services-for-hpe-greenlake-list.png)

-*The above figure shows the list of HPE GreenLake services part of the data services on HPE GreenLake family (snippets of the HPE GreenLake Service-catalogues)*
+*The above figure shows the list of HPE GreenLake services part of the data services on HPE GreenLake cloud-to-edge platform (snippets of the HPE GreenLake Service-catalogues)*

 As of this publication of this blog post (May 2024), these are the list of those data services: